Thank you for expressing an interesting in joining the team of volunteers at Radio Horton.

 Maybe you’ve caught the radio bug, or perhaps are wanting to get involved with some local voluntary work within hospital radio, making a real difference to patients here at the Horton General Hospital.
 Whether you like chatting behind a microphone, face-to-face, or perhaps becoming involved with some great fundraising activities, this page will give you a bit of an insight into our volunteering opportunities and what it’s like to be part of hospital radio.

-You might also like to read members’ own personal experiences at Radio Horton or watch our open-evening presentation which details more about volunteering with Radio Horton or read our current volunteer vacancies.
+You might also like to read members’ own personal experiences at Radio Horton or watch our presentation which details more about volunteering with Radio Horton or read our current volunteer vacancies.

 - Hospital Broadcasting in the UK